 Brotherhood of St Laurence Aged Care COVID-19 Response

-Brotherhood of St Laurence (BSL) Aged Care is committed to protecting our staff, our residents, our clients and their families.
-We also know that what we do now can help stop the spread of the virus.
+Brotherhood of St Laurence (BSL) Aged Care is committed to protecting the health and wellbeing of our staff, our residents, our clients and their families.
+We are doing all that is required as mandated by health authorities, plus a range of additional measures to help stop the spread of the virus.

 We understand that COVID-19 can be threatening for older people, those with disability and younger people with compromised immune systems or other health conditions.
 We also know that your loved one’s care is essential, and we are committed to supporting you in every way we can.